 Duomo di Siena.
 Construction on this cathedral started in the late 12th century.
 It’s a Romanesque-Gothic cathedral with mosaics.

 Piazza San Marco.
 Also known as St Mark’s Square, it is the main public square in Venice, locally known simply as la Piazza.

-Mouth of Truth.
-Mythical stone carving of a man’s face located in Rome.
-Believed to be testing the truthfulness of person who has hand inside of it.
+The mouth of Truth.
+Mythical stone carving of a man’s face is located in Rome.
+Believed to be testing the truthfulness of a person who has a hand inside of it.

 Basilica di Santa Maria della Salute.
-Also known simply as ‘Salute’, built in 17th century as a dedication to St. Mary after outbreak of plague in Venice.
+Also known simply as ‘Salute’, built in the 17th century as a dedication to St. Mary after the outbreak of plague in Venice.

 Vatican Museums.
-Museum complex in Vatican City, containing painting, sculptures and various artifacts from Papal palace Renaissance art treasures.
+Museum complex in Vatican City, containing paintings, sculptures, and various artifacts from Papal palace Renaissance art treasures.

 Sistine Chapel.
-Famous chapel in Vatican, with Michelangelo’s iconic painted ceiling.
+Famous chapel in the Vatican, with Michelangelo’s iconic painted ceiling.